ZLeghelimi/c-means/README.md

 # k-means and c-means
-crisp k-meand and fuzzy c-means algorithm
+crisp k-means and fuzzy c-means algorithm